Contracting

 Making sure the legal side of your partnership is buttoned up is essential, but you also need to tackle the creative side of the equation.
 In the next chapter, we’re covering how to put together the perfect creative brief!

-What should be included in an influencer contract?
+What is an exclusivity clause in an influencer contract?